 Versatile - Huddle rooms generally are available on a first-come, first-served basis to assist with any business objective.
 Adaptable by nature, they are at their best when equipped with various furnishings, equipment, and technology to meet these requirements.

 1 Connectivity - You can not overestimate the importance of connectivity.
 So many huddle rooms (and other meeting rooms) fail because they don't have even the same level of connectivity as a local coffee shop.
-When we get up from our chairs, we need the same access as at our main workstation.
+When we get up from our chairs, we need the same access as our main workstation.
 A huddle room without power or internet is at the very least aggravating, and sometimes it's even harmful to our productivity.
-Instead develop environments where productivity will flourish by enabling your team to connect to collabarative technologies without it feeling like an ordeal.
+Instead, develop environments where productivity will flourish by enabling your team to connect to collaborative technologies without it feeling like an ordeal.

 2 Creative idea capture - When entering a meeting, you may not have time to grab a pen and paper.
 You might also want to note ideas that everyone can see and contribute.
 Because of this, whiteboards frequently get added to many huddle areas, but to truly work seamlessly with hybrid and remote teams, you must go digital.
-The ideal whiteboard is simple to use and efficient and when opting for SMART functions your company can take advantage of digital pens that allow you to record and share the content of your board with a touch of a button.
+The ideal whiteboard is simple to use and efficient, and when opting for SMART functions, your company can take advantage of digital pens that allow you to record and share the content of your board with a touch of a button.
 You may also invite others to view the board's contents in real-time through their devices.

 3 Immersive technology - Your hybrid teams should feel as though they are in the room with you, which makes displays and video conferencing facilitation necessary for your huddle space The huddle room, as the name implies, is meant to house huddles.
 For many individuals, however, having several people crowded around someone's laptop may be a bit too close for comfort.
 Ans someone is bound to feel pushed out.
-Having a wall-mounted screen that users may connect to would make presentations and discussions much easier and more pleasant and with cameras that zoom into the active speaker when connected using Microsoft Teams any physical distance becomes much less of a barrier to communication.
+Having a wall-mounted screen that users may connect to would make presentations and discussions much easier and more pleasant, and with cameras that zoom into the active speaker when connected using Microsoft Teams, any physical distance becomes much less of a barrier to communication.

 Audio is equally essential.
 When productivity is a must, the available technology in the space matters, so benefits such as active beamforming microphones can make a difference by following the conversation in real-time, allowing the discussion to flow as naturally as it would if everyone were present in the same room.
 Devices should also be able to connect instantly to access the room's speakers, microphone, and other tools.